1. Home

 • Sea

-ATOL protection covers package holidays with air travel and some flights.
+On the other hand, ATOL protection mainly covers package holidays that include flights.

-Yes.
 ATOL and ABTA only provide cover if your holiday company goes bust.
-There are plenty of other things that can go wrong on holiday, for example:
+But, there's plenty of other things that can go wrong on holiday, for example:

 Compare travel insurance